 Define product metrics

 During the testing phase, we established success criteria for the product and its business performance.
-For new products, it’s important to track the activation rate to see whether customers find value and the retention rate to see if they continue to find value over time.
+For new products, it’s important to track the to see whether customers find value and the to see if they continue to find value over time.

 We also defined other metrics to track, which ladder up to that North Star.
 For example, customers can’t view a replay if they haven’t piped their data into Amplitude, so we track the number of customers who’ve ingested replays, too.